 54. See a real-life castle at the Sands Point Preserve on Long Island where kids might also enjoy the dinosaur walking trail.
 Explore the rest of Port Washington, a pretty seaside town.

 55. Visit Santa at his true home: Macy’s NYC.

-57. Roam the stunning halls and grounds of Kykuit, Glenview and other historic mansions throughout Westchester.
+57. Roam the stunning halls and grounds of Kykuit, Glenview, and other historic mansions throughout Westchester.

-58. Ride the row boats in Central Park.
+58. Row a rowboat in Central Park.